Nursing Schools Rankings Methodology

 - The rankings are calculated using two to five years average pass rate and last year's published average net price.

-- For a school to make it to our final list, it needs to have a three-year average pass rate score of 75% or higher.
+- For a school to make it to our final list, it needs to have a three-year or two-year average pass rate score of 75% and higher.
 If a school's pass rate is less than 75% for three consecutive years, usually, the state board of nursing puts the school on notice.

 The final score is calculated using the following formula: